qbrc-cnap/cnap/docs/workflows.md

 });
 </script>
 ```
 Here, we see that the file-chooser is basically a plain HTML table.
 For initial design mockup, it might make sense to hardcode everything and see how it looks (including mock data, like files).
 Then, work backwards to "template" portions that can or should be dynamic.
 Above, we see template elements like `{{label}}` and  `{{description}}` that are *always* displayed regardless of the client.
 Other portions, however, have template code that is wrapped in `{% raw %}...{% endraw %}` tags; notably, those portions correspond to content that will be client-dependent.
-Therefore, any client-dependent content *needs* to be wrapped in the "raw" tags.
+Therefore, any client-dependent templated content *needs* to be wrapped in the "raw" tags.

 We need to do this because our GUI construction ultimately happens in two steps.
-When we initially integrate the workflow using the `ingest_workflow.py` script, we use the developer-supplied `gui.json` file to fill-in those client-independent portions such as `{{label}}`; that user-independent content will be shown to all clients and will never change.
+When we initially integrate the workflow into CNAP using the `ingest_workflow.py` script, we use the developer-supplied `gui.json` file to fill-in those client-independent portions such as `{{label}}`; that user-independent content will be shown to all clients and will never change.
 In that first templating pass, the portions wrapped in `{% raw %}...{% endraw %}` will be ignored, except that the "raw" tag wrappers themselves will be removed.
-This "first pass template" is saved as the workflow's "final" template, and is ready to display dynamic, user-dependent content (file information, in this case) when the workflow is served by the application.
+This "first pass template" is saved as the workflow's template, and is ready to display dynamic, user-dependent content (file information, in this case) when the workflow is served by the application.

 We also note the inclusion of the javascript in the `<script>...</script>` tags.
-As mentioned above, the javascript contained in the HTML template is used to control behavior.
+As mentioned above, the javascript contained in the HTML template is used to control interactive/dynamic behavior.
 Here, it is used to provide a "check/uncheck all" option at the top of the table.
 You may use jQuery syntax, as the library is imported earlier in the HTML file.

 **Adding user-dependent content**
 In the HTML above, after the first pass of templating, we end up with an HTML file that contains only templates related to content that is served in realtime, and dependent on the particular client.
 Extracting that portion from the snippet above, we have: